Videoasis: The character of viewing in a video community

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Schoonmaker, Michael S., "Videoasis: The character of viewing in a video community" (1994).
 Social Science - Dissertations.
-Paper 126.
+126.